christophhart/HISE/tools/faust/Readme.md

 ### Building HISE with Faust

 Then you need to open the HISE Standalone project in XCode and change the scheme via *XCode Menu -> Product -> Scheme -> Edit Scheme -> Build Configuration* to either **Debug with Faust** or **Release with Faust**.

+> If you can't see the configurations with Faust, you need to resave the Projucer file so that it will rebuild the Xcode project to show the new configurations.

 You don't need to change any flags as the two configurations will contain all required build settings.

 If the compilation went through, you should see a text label in the HISE top bar indicating that Faust is enabled.